calcom/cal.com/packages/app-store-cli/readme.md

   - Allow inputs in non interactive way as well - That would allow easily copy pasting commands.
   - Maybe get dx to run app-store:watch
   - App already exists check.
 Ask user to run edit/regenerate command
+  - An app created through CLI should be able to completely skip API validation for testing purposes.
+Credentials should be created with no API specified specific to the app.
+It would allow us to test any app end to end not worrying about the corresponding API endpoint.

 ### Why we shouldn't have appType